WuraAderele/8-Weeks-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 You can inspect the entity relationship diagram below:
  <p align = "center">
   <img width="500" alt="DD DB ERD" src="https://user-images.githubusercontent.com/94797745/146904293-4ea7056d-b7fc-4b2e-b0be-7740aa7c3398.PNG">

+To understand the dataset we will be working with, I studied the Entity Relationship Diagrams of the Database and ran a few SQLite commands to get an overview of the tables in the database
+DATABASE: dannys_diner
+TABLES:
+	Sales: Captures customer purchases using unique customer ID with corresponding order date and product ID 	Menu:  Captures relevant data (product ID, name, and price) of food menu items 	Members: Captures date when customer joined the Danny’s Diner loyalty program

 🧙‍♂️ Case Study Questions